CGCookie/blender-addon-updater/README.md

   - Note that this function will only be called once per blender session, and will only do anything if auto-check is enabled, thus triggering a background check for update provided the interval of time has passed since the last check for update.
 This is safe to trigger from draw as it is launched in a background thread and will not hang blender.

 8) Ensure at least one [release or tag](https://help.github.com/articles/creating-releases/) exists on the GitHub repository
-  - As an alternative or in addition to using releases, the setting `updater.include_master = True` in the `addon_updater_ops.py` register function allows you to update to master.
+  - As an alternative or in addition to using releases, the setting `updater.include_branches = True` in the `addon_updater_ops.py` register function allows you to update to specific git branches.
+You can then specify the list of branches for updating by using `updater.include_branche_list = ['branch','names']` for which the default is set to ['master']
   - If no releases are found, the user preferences button will always show "Update to Master" without doing any version checking